Skinny Dip Farm is offering vegetable CSA shares for the 2023 summer/fall season.

 What is the value of what's in my share?
 Will I save money?

 Yes, you will save some money when compared with shopping at the Farmers' Market.
-During the course of the season the share's actual dollar value will fluctuate a little, but will generally be above the $22.50-30 that each week's share breaks down to over the course of the season.
+During the course of the season the share's actual dollar value will fluctuate a little, but will generally be above amount you have paid.
 If the rains are good and we're having a bountiful year, we'll pass some of that good fortune along with some extra value.
 If we're having a tough year you can still expect to receive the full value of your investment.

 Do I have to pay all up front?